trs/pure-stream/docs/Transformers.md

 > [`from`]('./Creators.md#from)

 ### `map`

-> Apply a function to each item in a stream
+Apply a function to each item in a stream.

 ```js
 import {from, map} from 'pure-stream';